3stacks/lukeboyle.com/blog-posts/2019/08/github-actions-for-web-apps.md

 their decision to build the platform as an end-to-end application delivery service including version control, CI, Infrastructure, community engagement, and so on.
-The simplicity that comes with this centralisation made Gitlab really stand out when compared to Atlassian's suite of Bitbucket, Jira, Bamboo.
-Even more, when compared to Github at the time, the market offering was quite limited.
+The simplicity that comes with this centralisation made Gitlab really stand out when compared to the Atlassian suite of Bitbucket, Jira, Bamboo.
+Even more when compared to Github at the time, since their market offering pretty much started and ended at git (with some other things like gh-pages, marketplace, etc).

 It has been a couple years since Gitlab's rise to prominence and the market has certainly shifted.
 Even before Github was acquired by Microsoft